 Does using DEET in pregnancy affect future behavior or learning for the child?

-A study of 449 people who used recommended doses of DEET daily during the second and third trimesters of pregnancy found no increase in problems with the babies’ growth or development in the first year of life.
+A study of 449 women who used recommended doses of DEET daily during the second and third trimesters of pregnancy found no increase in problems with the babies’ growth or development in the first year of life.

 Breastfeeding while using DEET: